 Server Manager contains an internal SNMP server.
 The SNMP server can be used to receive and forward traps from both computers and devices such as switches, routers, firewalls, and Unix and Linux servers.
 By default, when a trap is received from a device, the Server Manager automatically adds the device's IP or hostname to the Explorer view and if Trap Consolidation is enabled, the trap saved to the Primary Data Provider.

-To configure SNMP Trap Server Properties
+How to configure the SNMP Trap Server

 - From the Explorer View, navigate to Options, then select SNMP Trap Server Properties.
 The SNMP Trap Server Properties View displays.